zyachel/quetre/README.md

 - **Why are some math equations showing up weirdly?**

-  If you're browsing with JavaScript disabled, then the Mathjax library isn't able to load and format tex equations.
+  If you're browsing with JavaScript disabled, then the MathJax library isn't able to load and format TeX equations.
 I'd recommend to enable JavaScript for it since there's no other way to show them in the browser.
-Even Quora uses Mathjax.
+Even Quora uses MathJax.

 - **Why can I only view a couple of answers?**